-Data: Data on nominal zero-coupon yields with maturities one to 15 years are from combining the zero-coupon estimates of McCulloch and Kwon (1993) covering the period 1952:Q2 - 1971:Q4 with the Gurkaynak, Sack, and Wright (2007) data, which is available since 1971:Q4.
-I also use real zero-coupon yields using the estimated TIPS yield curve in Gurkaynak, Sack, and Wright (2010) starting from 1999.20 more precise once one includes asset prices and utilizes the associated extensive set of cross-equation restrictions, relative to when inferences are made from the quantity data alone.
+$^{^{23}}$ These papers describe examples in which inferences about the behavior of quantities, say consumption, become more precise once one includes asset prices and utilizes the associated extensive set of cross-equation restrictions, relative to when inferences are made from the quantity data alone.
 The question then arises "about how the investors who are supposedly putting those cross-equation restrictions into returns came to know those quantity processes before they observed returns."
-Hansen and Sargent (2019).
+Hansen and Sargent (2020a).

-The top panel of Figure 2 displays a set of nominal and real zero-coupon yields.
-Over most of the sample period, the nominal yield curve is upward-sloping: yields of bonds with longer maturities tend to be higher than those of bonds with shorter maturities.
-Another salient feature of the data is the recurring narrowing (and subsequent widening) of yield spreads, i.e., the difference between longterm and short-term interest rates, prior to U.S. recessions.
+higher than those of bonds with shorter maturities.
+Another salient feature of the data is the recurring narrowing (and subsequent widening) of yield spreads, i.e., the difference between long-term and short-term interest rates, prior to U.S. recessions.
 This is a well-documented fact usually summarized as the slope of the yield curve being a reliable predictor of future economic activity (Hamilton and Kim, 2002).
 These are features of the data that the model is expected to replicate.